-All AustralianSuper members were invited to the 2021 Annual Member Meeting (AMM).
-The livestream event provided the opportunity to hear from the Chair, Chief Executive and senior executives on the performance of the Fund and provide the outlook for the year ahead.
+All AustralianSuper members were invited to the 2022 Annual Member Meeting (AMM) held on 29 November 2022.
+The AMM provided the opportunity to hear from the Chair, Chief Executive and senior executives on the performance of the Fund and provide the outlook for the year ahead.

 Members in attendance were then provided with an opportunity to ask questions of the Board and Executives, in real time.